CryptoL1nx/FitBuddy-API/APIdocumentation/documentation.md

    FastAPI processes the request, and depending on the route (`/sensor/`, `/status/`, `/raw/`), it performs validations and DB operations.

 4. **Database Access via VPC**
-   Lambda securely connects to the PostgreSQL database in RDS using the VPC configuration.
+   Lambda securely connects to the PostgreSQL database in RDS using the VPC configuration to read/write data.

 5. **Response to Client**
-   FastAPI sends the appropriate response back through API Gateway.
+   Lambda sends API response back through API Gateway.

+6. **Logs available in CloudWatch**
+   Useful for monitoring and debugging.

 ### Lambda Configuration Details